kemckinnmsft/M365HOL3001/instructions.md

 	>
 	> !IMAGE[6v6duzbd.jpg](\Media\6v6duzbd.jpg)

-1. [] Switch over to @lab.VirtualMachine(Client01).SelectLink or @lab.VirtualMachine(Client02).SelectLink and open Outlook, run through setup, and review the email in Alan Steiner or Amy Alberts’s Outlook.
+1. [] Switch over to @lab.VirtualMachine(Client01).SelectLink or @lab.VirtualMachine(Client02).SelectLink and open Outlook, run through setup, and review the email in Adam Smith or Alice Anderson’s Outlook.
 You will notice that the email is automatically shown in Outlook natively.

 	!IMAGE[0xby56qt.jpg](\Media\0xby56qt.jpg)